irmen/prog8/docs/source/programming.rst

     Fast 16-bit uword cosine of angle 0..255, result is in range 0..65535

 cos16(x)
    Fast 16-bit word cosine of angle 0..255, result is in range -32767..32767

 abs(x)
     Absolute value.

 tan(x)
     Tangent.

 atan(x)
     Arctangent.

 ln(x)
     Natural logarithm (base e).

 log2(x)
     Base 2 logarithm.

 sqrt16(w)
     16 bit unsigned integer Square root.
 Result is unsigned byte.

 sqrt(x)
     Floating point Square root.

 round(x)
     Rounds the floating point to the closest integer.

 floor (x)
     Rounds the floating point down to an integer towards minus infinity.

 ceil(x)
     Rounds the floating point up to an integer towards positive infinity.

 rad(x)
     Degrees to radians.

 deg(x)
     Radians to degrees.

 max(x)
     Maximum of the values in the array value x

 min(x)
     Minimum of the values in the array value x

 sum(x)
     Sum of the values in the array value x

+sort(array)
+    Sort the array in ascending order (in-place)

+reverse(array)
+    Reverse the values in the array (in-place).
+Can be used after sort() to sort an array in descending order.

 len(x)
     Number of values in the array value x, or the number of characters in a string (excluding the size or 0-byte).